More-Wrong/Factorio-True-Nukes/README.md

 These are:
   - An atomic cannon shell, for the tank.
 This has a yield of ~2 tons
   - The base atomic bomb.
 This has a yield of ~20 tons, equivalent to the 'Davy Crockett'
+  - A small atomic artillery shell.
+This has a yield of ~500 tons
   - An atomic artillery shell.
 This has a yield of ~1 kiloton
   - A Hiroshima grade artillery shell.
 This has a yield of ~15 kilotons, equivilent to the Hiroshima 'Little Boy' explosion